 - or you can view the video without subtitles – Suicide Prevention Quality Improvement Program video

-The Suicide Prevention Quality Improvement Program supports organisations to implement safe, high quality and effective suicide prevention and postvention programs in Australia.
+The Suicide Prevention Accreditation Program supports organisations to implement safe, high quality and effective suicide prevention and postvention programs in Australia.
 We are striving to ensure that every person who needs support can access a consistent, high quality and safe standard of care.

 Suicide Prevention Australia partnered with people with lived experience of suicide, consumers, clinicians, service providers and accreditation experts to develop the Suicide Prevention Australia Standards for Quality Improvement, 1st Edition (the Standards).